merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 ls CONTIGS-DBs/*db | wc -l
 ```

-If you are here, running the following command in your work directory,
+If you are here, running the {% include PROGRAM name="anvi-db-info" %} on any {% include ARTIFACT name="contigs-db" %} in your work directory,

 ```bash
 anvi-db-info CONTIGS-DBs/FZCC0015.db
 ```

-Should yield and output that looks like this:
+should yield and output that looks like this:

 ```
 DB Info (no touch)